The best event is a memorable event. But how do we make something memorable?

-In this Q&A Dr. Carmen Simon, a cognitive scientist and author of the book Impossible to Ignore, will give us a sneak peek into her upcoming session at Camp Vendini, where she will teach us how to make events memorable and influence decision making.
+In this Q&A Dr. Carmen Simon, a cognitive scientist and author of the book Impossible to Ignore, will give us a sneak peek into how to make events memorable and influence decision making.

 Q. Why is memory so important to business owners in the live event industry?

 Memory is important because it is at the root of all decision making.
 Think of all the decisions you’ve made in the past few days.
 All of them have been based on what you remember, not what you forget.

 However, impacting other people’s memory can be challenging, since some things are out of our control.
 Sleep, for example: sometimes our audiences don’t get enough of it.

 “Memory is important because it is at the root of all decision making.”

 This is a problem because memory is not formed instantly, it needs consolidation time and sleep helps with that consolidation time.
 With that said, there are things we can control.

 One of the reasons people forget is because they don’t pay attention.
 So how do we get people to pay attention?